Diabetic Foot Care

-Whether you are a Type 1 (insulin dependent) diabetic or a Type 2 diabetic in Edison, there are three specific areas of the body that are at risk for complications of diabetes:
+Whether you are a Type 1 (insulin-dependent) diabetic or a Type 2 diabetic, our team provides diabetic foot care in Edison and Metuchen.
+There are three specific areas of the body that are at risk for complications of diabetes:

 - Eyes (diabetic retinopathy)